 The Council is authorized to hold such hearings and forums it may determine to be necessary to carry out its duties.

 The Council shall prepare in conjunction with the Designated State Entity a budget for the operation of the Council.
-The budget should include: Staff/Personnel; Operating expenses; Council compensation and expenses; Meeting expenses, including public hearing expenses, such as meeting space, alternate formats, interpreters, and other accommodations; Resources to attend and/or secure training for staff and Council members; and other costs as appropriate.
+The budget should include, if funded by Title VII, Part B or Innovation and Expansion (I & E) funding: Staff/Personnel; Operating expenses; Council compensation and expenses; Meeting expenses, including public hearing expenses, such as meeting space, alternate formats, interpreters, and other accommodations; Resources to attend and/or secure training for staff and Council members; and other costs as appropriate.

-The Council Chair and/or Vice-Chair and Executive Director shall, consistent with State Law and these Bylaws, supervise and evaluate such staff and other personnel employed by the Council as may be necessary to carry out the functions of the Council under this paragraph.
+The Council Chair shall supervise the Executive Director, or the Vice-Chair in the Chair’s absence, and the Executive Director shall, consistent with State Law and these Bylaws, supervise and evaluate all other staff and personnel employed by the Council as may be necessary to carry out the functions of the Council as per 45 CFR1329.15(e).

+Council staff and Council members alike must adhere to the Code of Ethics as outlined in the Policy and Procedure Manual, and all established SILC policies supercede State policy where law is allowed, so as to maintain Council autonomy per federal guidelines.
+The Executive Team may make administrative decisions for the Council where necessary, including where it is not defined in policy.

 Article VII.
 Officers